odoo/documentation/accounting/payables/supplier_bills/assets.rst

 What are the different Depreciation Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **Linear Depreciation Method** divides the initial Depreciable Value by the number of
+The **Straight Line Depreciation Method** divides the initial Depreciable Value by the number of
 depreciations planned.
 All depreciation entries have the same amount.

-The **Degressive Depreciation Method** multiplies the Depreciable Value by the **Degressive Factor**
+The **Declining Depreciation Method** multiplies the Depreciable Value by the **Declining Factor**
 for each entry.
 Each depreciation entry has a lower amount than the previous entry.
+The last
+depreciation entry doesn't use the declining factor but instead has an amount corresponding to the
+balance of the depreciable value so that it reaches $0 by the end of the specified duration.

-The **Accelerated Degressive Depreciation Method** uses the Degressive Method, but with a minimum
+The **Declining Then Straight Line Depreciation Method** uses the Declining Method, but with a
-Depreciation equal to the Linear Method.
-This method ensures a fast depreciation at the beginning,
+minimum Depreciation equal to the Straight Line Method.
+This method ensures a fast depreciation
-followed by a constant one afterward.
+at the beginning, followed by a constant one afterward.

 Assets from the Purchases Journal
 ---------------------------------